tensorflow/datasets/docs/common_gotchas.md

 When possible, prefer the more specific types `tfds.features.ClassLabel`, `tfds.features.BBoxFeatures`,... instead of the generic `tfds.features.Tensor`.

-**Rational**: In addition of being more semantically correct, specific features provides additional metadata to users and are detected by tools.
+**Rationale**: In addition of being more semantically correct, specific features provides additional metadata to users and are detected by tools.

 ## Lazy imports in global space